Cambia lingua / Switch language: Italiano

 For the homemade orecchiette

-- Durum wheat semolina flour: this is the main ingredient of orecchiette and should be replaced with regular flour.
+- Durum wheat semolina flour: this is the main ingredient of orecchiette and should not be replaced with regular flour.
 If you want to buy an Italian version of this flour, then search for "semola di grano duro rimacinata".
 Two brands that are easy to find abroad are De Cecco and Caputo.

 - Water: tap water is fine.